andrewcio/talentforlife/docs/README.md

 Talent For Life
 ===============

-> Donate your talent, time, and resources to organizations hell bent on change.
-Use this list to find direct links for getting connected with organizations in your state.
+> Use this resource to find direct links for getting connected with organizations in your state.

 ## Why

-This resource exists to connect creatives and doers to the organizations that are fighting for their lives by cutting out some of the leg work necessary to get the process started.
+This resource exists to connect creatives, doers, and all other types of volunteers to the organizations that are fighting for life and justic by cutting out some of the leg work necessary to get the process started.

-The goal is to provide actionable direction for channeling creative energy in supporting Black voices in lieu of misdirected, but well intentioned, creativity.
+The goal is to provide actionable direction for channeling creative energy in supporting Black voices in lieu of misdirected, but well intentioned, creativity and energy.

-In other words, our posters are beautiful... but they would work better with strategic messaging and execution in mind.
-Let's get some briefs together and do intentional work instead of contributing to the noise.

 ## This is how it works

 ### Steps

-1. Inventory your time, decide on what you can donate and prepare yourself by setting realistic goals
+1. Inventory your time, decide on what you can offer and prepare yourself by setting realistic goals
 2. Find your state in the list of pages
-3. Using the email template below, reach out to one, or many, of these organizations
+3. Sign up to be a volunteer
+4. If contacting to donate services, use the template below
 ```
 Subject: Talent For Life: <your name>